BlueBrain/nexus-forge/docs/source/interaction.rst

    forge.elastic(query: str, debug: bool, limit: int, offset: int = None) -> List[Resource] # for elasticsearch query
    forge.download(data: Union[Resource, List[Resource]], follow: str, path: str, overwrite: bool = False, cross_bucket: bool = False) -> None

-Currently `forge.search(*filters, **params)` will rewrite the filters as a SPARQL query.
+Currently `forge.search(*filters, **params)` will by default rewrite the filters as a SPARQL query and run it against a configured SPARQL endpoint unless `sparql_endpoint='elastic'` is set and an ElasticSearch search endpoint configured.
 When the `cross_bucket=True` param is set, then it can be complemented with a 'bucket=<str>' param to filter the bucket to search in.

-Next are examples of search calls:
+Next are examples of search calls with different query syntax:

 .. code-block:: python

     from kgforge.core import KnowledgeGraphForge
     from kgforge.specializations.resources import Dataset
+    # see https://github.com/BlueBrain/nexus-forge/blob/master/examples/notebooks/use-cases/prod-forge-nexus.yml for a full forge config example.
     forge = KnowledgeGraphForge(configuration="./config.yml", **kwargs)

     # Retrieve by id at a given version